Tutorials

 Launch at Login: Enable this to start the server automatically when your Mac boots

-Step 2: Create the Owner Account
+Step 2: Create the Admin Account

 Understanding User Roles: